Terms of Service

 5. Customer Information

-Customer represents and warrants to Net10 that the information he, she or it has provided and will provide to Net10 for purposes of establishing and maintaining the service is accurate.
+The Customer represents and warrants to Net10 that the information he or she has provided and will provide to Net10 for purposes of establishing and maintaining the service is accurate.
 If Customer is an individual, Customer represents and warrants to Net10 that he or she is at least 18 years of age.
-Net10 may rely on the instructions of the person listed as the Primary Customer Contact on the Order with regard to Customer’s account until Customer has provided a written notice changing the Primary Customer Contract.
+Net10 may rely on the instructions of the person listed as the Primary Customer Contact on the Order with regard to the Customer’s account until the Customer has provided a written notice changing the Primary Customer Contract.